PrestaShop/prestashop.github.io/news/_posts/2016-05-10-prestashop-coding-standards.md

 ### Smarty / Twig

 PrestaShop 1.7 uses both the Smarty and Twig template engine.
-Because they are mostly used to generate HTML, we ask that Smarty/Twig code be written following the HTML standards above -- as well as the one used by SensioLabs for Twig.
+Since those are mostly used to generate HTML, we expect the Smarty/Twig code to comply with the HTML standards above -- as well as the one used by SensioLabs for Twig.

 Some noteworthy rules: